broughtj/Fin5330/FIN5330-Syllabus.md

     + The deliverable will be a markdown with paper and code combined

 - A final essay (10%)
-    + Topic: "What Should (Computational) Economists Do?"
+    + Topic: "What Should Econometricians Do?"
     + I will discuss this with you in class
     + The deliverable will be an markdown document